opensearch-project/opensearch-migrations/SECURITY.md

 In this case, an attacker could send a series of large and potentially malformed requests to the source cluster via the capture proxy.
 These messages would be relayed to the Kafka cluster, and if they were PUT/POST/UPDATE requests, block sending the request to the source cluster until the message was finished.
 If the attacker is able to use this strategy to tie up the proxy and/or Kafka cluster, all other incoming mutating requests to the source cluster would be blocked.

-We have partially mitigated this by preventing the proxy from blocking for more than a fixed period of time (10 seconds by default, configurable [here]()), however the flow of messages to Kafka could still be disrupted.
+We have partially mitigated this by preventing the proxy from blocking for more than a fixed period of time (10 seconds by default, configurable [here](./TrafficCapture/trafficCaptureProxyServer/src/main/java/org/opensearch/migrations/trafficcapture/proxyserver/Main.java#L182)), however the flow of messages to Kafka could still be disrupted.

 If you are concerned about this scenario, we recommend fully mitigating it by putting a load-shedder in front of the proxy.

 ### Credentials are available in the output tuples

 The output tuples, available on the shared EFS volume via the Migration Console, contain the exact requests and responses received from both the source and target clusters with the headers and the body of the messages.
 The Authorization header is present on SigV4 signed requests and those using basic authorization, and with basic authorization credentials can be extracted from the header value.
-These values are often essential for debugging and so are not censured from the output.
+These values are often essential for debugging and so are not censored from the output.

 If you use basic authorization credentials, ensure that access to your output tuples is protected similarly to the credentials themselves.